 Naturally, Dad had some influence on the actual wording of this story point, but the intent rested with Kate.

-Intuitive writers might notice the commonality behind the “random” story points provided by the Atomizer.
+Intuitive writers might notice the commonality behind the "random" story points provided by Subtext.
 While spanning the globe of conflict from vampires to aliens to career choices, the above list could be summed up in one word: Understanding.
 This is not an accident.

 The Story Goal of The Usual Suspects is Deciphering What Happened on the Boat that Night, another instance of Understanding.
 A boat goes up in flames, men fall victim to violence, and an investigation begins to resolve this treacherous mystery.
 Understanding is the Story Goal of a story about "deciphering a mystery."
 The specific instance of it can shift; as long as the structural base of the narrative remains intact, the story will continue to function.

-This is how the Atomizer works: by keeping the structural integrity of your story intact, yet hidden out of sight, you the writer can focus on developing a great story.
+This is how Subtext works: by keeping the structural integrity of your story intact, yet hidden out of sight, you the writer can focus on developing a great story.

 With the players and Story Goal set, we moved into the actual outline itself.
 As with our initial story point, the twenty or so story beats that follow form the foundation for our story's argument.
 These are the bare minimum; you could always add more, but if you were to take any away you would risk obfuscating or clouding your story's original intent.

-And again, the Atomizer maintains the consistency of structure.
+And again, Subtext maintains the consistency of structure.

 The first story beat was all about the group of teenagers: